P2-718na/gameboy-emulator/TESTING.md

 The goal of this emulator is to run most commercial games correctly, not to pass every test ROM.
 `cpu_instrs` checks that _all_ CPU instructions work correctly, and passing this test is a satisfactory result in itself.
-I have included some other ROMs in the tests to make sure that _they fail_ (as I know they should).
+I have included the other ROMs in the tests to make sure that _they fail_ (as I know they should).
 This should help avoid some possible false positives in testing.

 I did not include any PPU-testing ROM because they would most likely fail.
 The PPU is an approximation